RotativaHQ/-rotativaio.netcore/README.md

             PageSize = Size.A5
         });

-    /// do something with it like, for example, send the PDF via email
+    /// do something with it, like, for example, send the PDF via email

 }